-May 14, 2021: Mohammad Zain al-Dein Hasan Attar, 8 months, was killed along with her mother Lamia’ and her two brothers Islam and Mohammed “Zain al-Dein” (8 months) by an Israeli missile.
+May 14, 2021: Mohammad Zain al-Dein Hasan Attar, 8 months, was killed along with his mother Lamia’ and her two brothers Islam and Mohammed “Zain al-Dein” (8 months) by an Israeli missile.

 According to PCHR’s investigations, Israeli warplanes targeted an agricultural land near a 3-storey house belonging to Mahmoud Hashem al-‘Attar’s sons in Beit Lahia on a street between al-‘Atatrah and al-Salatin neighborhoods in Beit Lahia.
 As a result, Lamia’ Hasan al-‘Attar (27) and her children were killed.